 A report regarding sexual harassment, sexual exploitation, domestic violence, dating violence, sexual assault, or stalking by an employee shall be filed with the Title IX Coordinator.
 A complaint against a Title IX Coordinator shall be filed with the President of the Member Institution, who will designate an alternate contact person.
 A complaint against a President shall be filed with the Chancellor, who will designate an alternate contact person.
 A formal complaint against an employee in the Office of the Chancellor shall be filed with the VSC Director of Human Resources (or the Director's designee).
 A complaint against the VSC Director of Human Resources shall be filed with the Chancellor, who will designate an alternate contact person.
+A formal complaint the Chancellor, who will designate an alternate contact person.
+A formal second contact person will be filed with the Chancellor, who will designate an alternate contact person.
+A formal complaint against the Chancellor, who will designate an alternate contact person.
+A formal complaint the Chancellor, who will designate an alternate contact person.
+A formal complaint the Chancellor, who will designate an alternate contact person.
+A formal complaint the Chancellor, who will designate an alternate contact person.
 A formal complaint of such misconduct against the Chancellor shall be filed with the Chair of the Board of Trustees.